theupdateframework/taps/tapXX.md

 * Rotating the keys in the root role can be a complicated manual process, so it’s expected to be infrequently performed.
-This can give a man-in-the-middle a serve a wide range of old metadata.
+This can give a man-in-the-middle a large window in which they can serve a wide range of old metadata.
 * Offline devices could use TUF to install updates from some physical medium, like a USB thumb drive.
 In these circumstances, the TUF metadata could not use a short expiration window in order to account for the time difference from capturing the metadata to when it was used to install packages.
-* A local attacker could both of these protections by modifying the local copy of the trusted metadata, or manipulate the system clock to allow installation of expired metadata.
+* A local attacker could bypass both of these protections by modifying the local copy of the trusted metadata, or manipulate the system clock to allow installation of expired metadata.

 # Rationale

-Some devices and operating systems can establish a trusted boot mechanism to establish a chain of trust from a hardware-protected root of trust, which verifies the bootloader, which in turn verifies the kernel, and finally the user space.
+Some devices and operating systems use a trusted boot mechanism to establish a chain of trust from a hardware-protected root of trust, which verifies the bootloader, which in turn verifies the kernel, and finally the user space.
 For example, UEFI [Secure Boot], Android’s [Verified Boot].
-This technology can be used to establish a metadata backstop that cannot be manipulated by a local attacker, and can be easier to be kept up to date than rolling root metadata keys.
+This technology can be used to establish a metadata backstop that cannot be manipulated by a local attacker, and can be be kept up to date more easily than rolling root metadata keys.

+The following three sections describe different scenarios to generationg backstop
+metadata:

 ## Including all metadata in the backstop